PerryBaran/react-tech-test/README.md

 ## What I would add if I had more time

-- Add error handling on API requests
+- Add proper error handling on API requests
 - test getImages - mock axios
-- test Search input functionality - mock getImages

 ## Attribution